Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

             SubmitPositionRequestServerRpc();
 ```

-This `Rpc` can be called regardless of whether the player is a client or a server.
-When an `Rpc` with `SendTo.Server` is called on the server side, it simply executes as if it were a local function call by default.
+You can call this `Rpc` when the player is a client or a server.
+When you call an `Rpc` with `SendTo.Server`  on the server side. it executes in the same way as a local function call by default.

 The `Rpc` sets the position NetworkVariable on the server's instance of the player by just picking a random point on the plane.